Project-Pandora-Game/pandora-documentation/Getting_started.md

 ```
 error Package "pandora-common" refers to a non-existing file ...
 ```
-Then run the following command before trying to run `yarn` again:
+Then run the following command before trying to run `pnom` again:
 ```
 git submodule update --init --recursive
 ```